The Russia Investigations: Why Are Democrats Avoiding The Russia Imbroglio?

 That's not good enough for the most liberal minority of Democrats, led from outside by billionaire Tom Steyer, who has been running a months-long national media campaign aimed at impeaching Trump.

-Steyer's organization has been building steam and if Pelosi becomes speaker, it could bring a huge amount of pressure on her and Trump in 2019; as The Atlantic's Issac Dovere reports, Steyer's network reaches more people than the National Rifle Association.
+Steyer's organization has been building steam, and if Pelosi becomes speaker again, it could bring a huge amount of pressure on her and Trump in 2019; as The Atlantic's Edward-Isaac Dovere reports, Steyer's network reaches more people than the National Rifle Association.

 The bottom line for both Republicans and Democrats is that they don't know what's at the bottom of the Russia imbroglio.
 If Mueller were to produce a certified letter from Putin to Trump pledging support for his campaign in exchange for favorable governance, that would take this story in a new direction.

-Note: A previous version of this story misspelled and incorrectly named The Atlantic's Edward-Isaac Dovere as Issac Dovere.